TabbyMichael/FPL-Gen-Bot/README.md

 ## Disclaimer

 This bot is for educational purposes only.
 Use at your own risk.
-Always遵守 FPL Terms of Service.# FPL-Genius-Bot
+Always遵守 FPL Terms of Service.